 An investment in our common stock, and certain subsequent transactions with respect to our common stock, may result in uncertain or adverse U.S. federal income tax consequences for an investor.
-See the section entitled "Material U.S. Federal Income Tax Consequences to Non-U.S. Holders" below for a summary of the principal U.S. federal income tax consequences of an investment in our common stock.
+See the section entitled "Material U.S. Federal Income Tax Consequences to U.S. and Non-U.S. Holders" below for a summary of the principal U.S. federal income tax consequences of an investment in our common stock.
 Each prospective investor is urged to consult with and rely solely upon its own tax advisors with respect to these and other tax consequences when purchasing, holding or disposing of our common stock.

-The proposed reverse stock split could cause our stock price to decline relative to its value before the split and decrease the liquidity of shares of our common stock.
+The reverse stock split could cause our stock price to decline relative to its value before the split and decrease the liquidity of shares of our common stock.

-We will effect a 1-for- $\frac{1}{2}$ reverse stock split of our issued and outstanding common stock immediately following the effectiveness but prior to the closing of this offering.
-There is no assurance that the reverse stock split will not cause a decline in the value of our outstanding common stock.
-The liquidity of the shares of our common stock may be affected adversely by the reverse stock split given the reduced number of shares that will be outstanding following the reverse stock split, especially if the market price of our common stock does not increase as a result of the reverse stock split.
-In addition, the reverse stock split may increase the number of stockholders who own odd lots (less than 100 shares) of our common stock, creating the potential for such stockholders to experience an increase in the cost of selling their shares and greater difficulty effecting such sales.
+On December 26, 2025, we effected a 1-for-5 reverse stock split of our issued and outstanding common stock.
+There is no assurance that such reverse stock split will not cause a decline in the value of our outstanding common stock.
+The liquidity of the shares of our common stock may be affected adversely by such reverse stock split given the reduced number of shares that are outstanding following such reverse stock split, especially if the market price of our common stock does not increase as a result.
+Additionally, it is not uncommon for the market price of a company's common stock to decline in the period following a reverse stock split.
+If the market price of our common stock declines following the effectuation of our 1-for-5 reverse stock split, the percentage decline may be greater than would occur in the absence of such a reverse stock split.
+In addition, this reverse stock split may have increased the number of stockholders who own odd lots (less than 100 shares) of our common stock, creating the potential for such stockholders to experience an increase in the cost of selling their shares and greater difficulty effecting such sales.